UPPMAX/bianca_workshops/docs/beginner/naiss_sens.md

 !!! info "Learning outcomes"

     - This is a short overview of NAISS SENS projects in the context of NAISS
-    - To have heard about Bianca and Arrhenius, as well as other NAISS systems
+    - To have heard about Bianca and Arrhenius, and expected changes that will come under 2026

 ## NAISS